You can use your Wacom tablet with Fundy Designer.

 Still unable to move images within a Drop Zone?

 If you are still unable to move images within a Drop Zone with your Wacom tablet and pen you may need to reset your Wacom preference data.

 Access your Applications folder and select the Wacom Tablet folder.
 Inside that folder, launch the Wacom Tablet Utility application.

 In the Wacom Tablet Utility preferences, click on the radio button for All Users and then click the Remove button.

 Once that is done, quit the Wacom Tablet Utility application and reset your app database in Fundy Designer.

-Your Wacom tablet and pen should work now.
+Your Wacom tablet and pen should now work.

 We have been working closely with Wacom and have tested their products on both Mac and Windows with our software.
 When you are working with moving images inside a Drop Zone there may be some lag, so we suggest moving your images slowly.
 If you are having issues and these steps don't help, please submit a support ticket so we can help troubleshoot your specific issue.

-Our third recommendation is specifically if you're having issues panning or moving images; if you can go into the preferences again, then change the "Mapping" option from "pen mode" to "mouse mode."
+Our final recommendation is specifically if you're having issues panning or moving images; if you can go into the preferences again, then change the "Mapping" option from "pen mode" to "mouse mode."

-"We note that pen operation does work if the pen button function is set to 'Click' and the pen is put into 'Mouse mode' (from the table preferences utility Mapping tab); in other words, when the pen is set to emulate PC mouse behavior."
+Additionally, Wacom has noted that pen operation does work if the pen button function is set to 'Click' and the pen is put into 'Mouse mode' (from the table preferences utility Mapping tab); in other words, when the pen is set to emulate PC mouse behavior.